La Sportiva TX3

 Other Versions of the La Sportiva TX

-You can always count on La Sportiva for high-quality and timely innovations in the world of climbing footwear, and the three TX series approach shoes are no exception.
-The TX2 is the lightest of the family, designed for simple approaches in warm conditions, technical climbing, and carrying on a harness.
-The TX4 is the burliest, with a durable leather upper and a beefy outsole (for more, see our in-depth TX4 review).
+We covered our experiences with the TX3 above, and the TX lineup includes a number of other variations.
+As we touched on previously, the TX2 is the lightest of the family, designed for simple approaches in warm conditions, technical climbing, and carrying on a harness.
+On the flipside, the TX4 is the burliest of the bunch, with a durable leather upper and a beefy outsole (for more, see our in-depth TX4 review).
 The TX3 lies in the middle in terms of weight and durability, with a lightweight synthetic upper similar to the TX2, but the stable sole and Impact Brake System of the TX4, providing stability and comfort on the trail.
-It’s the most versatile of the bunch—a one-shoe-to-do-it-all sort of model.
-As I’ve come to expect with middle-ground options, however, at times I found myself wishing I had the La Sportiva TX2 or the TX4 instead.
+Rounding out the collection, La Sportiva also sells the TX Guide and TX Guide Leather, a sensitive and high-performance option for technical climbing and scrambling, as well as the mid-height TXS boot for backpacking and multi-day alpine missions.